KaelinWulf/kaelinwulf.github.io/docs/exaspim.md

 layout: page
 title: "ExA-SPIM"
 permalink: /exaspim/
+order: 2
 ---
 The ExA-SPIM (expansion assisted selective plane illumination microscope) is a microscope developed at the Allen Institute for Neural dynamics.
 The aim of the ExA-SPIM project is to image large expanded mammalian brain tissue for the purpose of full neuron reconstruction.
-It is an open source project

 ![ExA-SPIM](/../images/IMG_2282.jpg)